List of experimental cat breeds: Classicat (Jungala)

 The Classicat is a cat breed originating from New Zealand.
 It is overall an Ocicat-type, but has a coat with the classic swirled tabby pattern.
 It is recognized by the New Zealand Cat Fancy.

 Desert Lynx

 The Desert Lynx is a bob-tailed or short-tailed cat breed of US origin.
 This cat has spotted or marbled markings and resembles the bobcat, and the breed is recognized by the Rare and Exotic Feline Registry.

 Dwelf

-The Dwelf cat is a hairless, short-legged, curly-eared cat breed derived from Sphynx, American Curl, and Munchkin stock.
-The breed is of US origin and is recognized by the Dwarf Cat Association (or Designer Cat Association).
+The Dwelf is a dwarf cat cross of Sphynx, Munchkin, and American Curl stock, and has the defining traits of all three breeds: hairlessness, shortened legs, and curled ears.
+The breed is of US origin and was recognized by the now-defunct Dwarf Cat Association (or Designer Cat Association).
+Later, it became recognized by the Rare and Exotic Feline Registry.

 Elf

 The Elf or Elf Sphynx is a nearly hairless variety with ears that curl backward.
 The gene responsible for hairlessness in the Sphynx (and thus in the Elf) produces skin that is not completely hairless; two types of hair formation occur: a few patches of light hairs particularly around the nose, tail, and toes; and a fine downy all-over covering.
 Care issues are as with Sphynx cats.
 As of 2022, this in-development variety is not recognized by major breed registries and cat-fancier organizations such as The International Cat Association (TICA) or the Cat Fanciers' Association (CFA).
 Some breeders have published draft breed standards for the Elf, based on those for the foundation breeds, but these documents are not entirely consistent with each other.
 Breeders are seeking TICA recognition as a preliminary new breed.
 The Elf has been included in the Australian National Cats (ANCats) breed list as experimental.